Arbitrator rules against Illinois lay-offs, closures

 CHICAGO Plans by Illinois Governor Pat Quinn to close seven state facilities and lay off more than 1,900 workers violate the state's agreement with an employee union, an arbitrator ruled on Monday.

-Edwin Benn, the arbitrator, cited a 2010 agreement between Illinois and the American Federation of State, County and Municipal Employees Council 31 that prohibits the state from laying off unionized employees until July 1, 2012, when fiscal 2013 begins.
+Edwin Benn, the arbitrator, cited a 2010 agreement between Illinois and the American Federation of State, County and Municipal Employees Council 31 that prohibits the state from laying off unionized employees until fiscal 2013 begins on July 1, 2012.
 Under that deal, the union agreed to $400 million in concessions in return for a guarantee of no lay-offs through the end of fiscal 2012, the ruling stated.

 The arbitrator said the state was liable for wages and benefits lost by the 1,680 unionized workers targeted for lay-offs.